klwfwdk/blog/docs/views/other/A_chrono-node‘s_Bug_with_TimeZone.md

 ## What is the probleam
 ### introduction
-when use the chrono-node to parse the String with abbr of timezone like `'9 AM PST'`, the hour and years is right, but day wasn't always accurate.
+when use the chrono-node to parse the String with abbr of timezone like `'9 AM PST'`, the hour and year are right, but day wasn't always accurate.
 It not base on the day in PST, it base the day in local timezone.
 ### test case
 In order to reproduce the above problems you can fist clone the chono-node and add the case into the test dir
 1.  clone and Install dependencies